yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 [Rodrigo](https://github.com/ReinUsesLisp) decides to take on this, with only [apitrace](https://apitrace.github.io/) as his debug tool.
 With this initial assembly shading support in place, Nvidia OpenGL users can enjoy extremely fast shader compilation times.
-And due to being closer to the native hardware of the Nintendo Switch, we can also expect some precision fixes.
+And due to being closer to the native hardware of the Nintendo Switch, we can also expect some precision fixes, with more coming in the future.
 Now, it has some limitations too, to list some of them:
 * This is an Nvidia only and OpenGL only feature, other vendors offer support for assembly shaders only for the feature sets of the old games that used to require it, and that’s very unlikely to change.